LeonLuttenberger/gh-auto-update-precommit/README.md

 2. Add this action to your GitHub workflows as shown in the usage section.
 3. Ensure the GitHub token used by the workflow has write permissions.
 4. Commit and push the workflow file to your repository.

+## Troubleshooting

+- **Issue**: The action fails to create a pull request.
+  - **Solution**: Ensure the GitHub token used by the workflow has write permissions.
+- **Issue**: Hooks are not updated as expected.
+  - **Solution**: Verify that the `.pre-commit-config.yaml` file is correctly formatted and accessible.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Submit a pull request with a clear description of your changes.

 ## License